-8 Clinical Hours Off-Site 3 Quarter Credit Hours Prerequisites: NUR 133/134, BIO 107, BIO 127, EN 100, EN 110, MA 109, SO 203
+8 Clinical Hours Off-Site 3 Quarter Credit Hours Prerequisites: NUR 133/134, EN 110, SO 203 Co-requisites: NUR 240, BIO 243

 This course is the clinical component that pairs with NUR 240 Medical Surgical Nursing.
 In this course, students will apply their previously learned physical assessment skills in the acute care setting.
 They will also develop their critical thinking when addressing adult patient issues with a focus on health promotion and disease prevention, pharmacology, pathophysiology, and alterations in the human system affected by acute and chronic diseases in the clinical setting.
 Students will apply evidenced-based nursing practice to the areas of clinical informatics, cultural competence and will participate in inter-professional collaboration, quality improvement, patient teaching, and will address end-of-life care all utilizing the nursing process.